pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 ### Deploy our Kubernetes cluster

 Finally, it's time to deploy Kubernetes.
-We have the handy script `deploy_k8s` which will uses the CFCR BOSH release to configure and launch our cluster.
-It'll create VMs for our Kubernetes master and workers, set up the CAs and certs correctly, and well as launch all the Kubernetes processes.
+We have the handy script `deploy_k8s` which uses the CFCR BOSH release to configure and launch our cluster.
+It'll create VMs for our Kubernetes master and workers, set up the CAs and certs correctly, as well as launch all the Kubernetes processes.

 ```sh
 $ kubo-deployment/bin/deploy_k8s ~/cfcr-config my-k8s-cluster
 ```

 The deployment process takes about twenty minutes on GCP.
-When it's complete, BOSH will begin monitoring VMs, maintaining logs, and restart any crashed components.
+When it's complete, BOSH will begin monitoring VMs, maintaining logs, and restarting any crashed components.

 If you look at the GCP cloud console, you'll see four new VMs.
 If you look at the their tags, you'll be able to tell that one of them is a Kubernetes master, and the others are Kubernetes nodes.